MartaFuentesF/CNN_youth_faces_vs_adult_faces/README.md

 ## Challenges and Learnings

 ### Computational Resources
 The models required substantial computational power and time to fit.
+Each model took five to ten hours to fit, using an M3 chip with 18GB of memory.
 Future work could explore using GPU acceleration or cloud-based solutions to optimize the training process.

-### Data Balancing
-Handling unbalanced data was a significant challenge.
-Techniques such as oversampling, undersampling, and data augmentation are crucial for improving model performance.

 ### Understanding Layers
 Learning about the various layers in CNNs and their roles was instrumental in designing effective models.
 Convolutional layers detect features, pooling layers reduce dimensions, and dense layers make final predictions.